-Trump: Ukraine call ‘largely congratulatory’
+Trump deems Ukraine call ‘perfect,’ tries to flip pressure onto Biden

 Mr. Trump brushed off the reports, saying he would have “no problem” with Mr. Giuliani testifying to Congress about his recent meetings with Ukrainians.

+“Rudy is a very straight shooter and Rudy wants to see the same thing as a lot of other people with respect to Ukraine,” Mr. Trump said.

-A whistleblower filed a formal complaint about Mr. Trump’s call on July 25, sparking a firestorm in Washington as the White House opposes effort to turn over the complaint and transcripts to Congress.
+A whistleblower filed a formal complaint about Mr. Trump’s call on July 25, sparking a firestorm in Washington as the White House opposes efforts to turn over the complaint and transcripts to Congress.

 The inspector general for the U.S. intelligence community who received the complaint deemed it a credible and urgent matter, yet the acting Director of National Intelligence Joseph Maguire won’t turn over the complaint to lawmakers.

 Democrats say if Mr. Trump used the presidency to press a foreign nation to dig up dirt on his opponent, it will have serious ramifications that may include impeachment.
+They say if Mr. Trump didn’t do anything wrong, he should be eager to prove it by turning over details.

 They are especially concerned that Mr. Trump held up $250 million in military aid to Ukraine as way to entice investigations into Mr. Biden.
 The aid was eventually released on Sept.
 12.